Being Married to a Person with Depression or Bipolar: 6 Survival Tips

 Some sobering statistics: Depression has a much greater impact on marital life than rheumatoid arthritis or cardiac disease.
-Ninety percent of marriages where one person is bipolar ends in divorce.
-Persons diagnosed with bipolar disorder have three times the rate of divorce as the general public, which is about 50 percent.
+It is suggested that about 90 percent of marriages where one person is bipolar ends in divorce (Marano, 2003).1 Persons diagnosed with bipolar disorder appear to be more likely to divorce than those without the disorder (Walid & Zaytseva, 2011).

 This is all to communicate this message: marriages in which one person suffers from depression or bipolar disorder can be extremely fragile.